-The Department of History hosts several events each semester including community-wide talks at local libraries, faculty panel discussions on current events, research forums for faculty and students, scholarship banquets and even concerts.
+The Department of History hosts several events each semester including community-wide talks at local libraries, faculty panel discussions on current events, and research forums for faculty and students.

 Each semester the department hosts a number of interactive and informative events that involve both the immediate and regional communities, as well as the campus community.
 One such event is the Library Community talks, offered at least once per month by various history faculty.
 Also, the History Research Forum is held biweekly on Thursday afternoons.
 The forums are one of several opportunities the Department of History provides for both undergraduate and graduate students, as well as faculty members, to present and receive feedback on their research.
 Other history-related opportunities include the annual Western Kentucky Regional History Competition, which is more affectionately known as "History Day," hosted by Murray State's chapter of Phi Alpha Theta.
 Additionally, the campus-wide Scholar's Week provides an open forum for both undergraduate and graduate students to present their research to faculty and peers.
 Both of these events occur in the Spring term.

 The Beasley Scholarship is given to juniors for use in their senior years.
 Dr. T. Wayne Beasley taught British and European history for the Murray State Department of History from 1965 to 2008.